polydawn/refmt/docs/dev/code-layout.md

 - **UnmarshalMachine** *interface*

   A single state machines that consumes tokens implements this.
-  This interface makes the individual machines composable to `UnmarshalDriver`.
+  This interface makes the individual machines composable to `Unmarshaler`.

   See the documentation of `MarshalMachine` for more information;
   sinks and sources follow the same model (e.g. these are DFAs, etc).